ergo-services/ergo/docs/advanced/debugging.md

 - **`MailboxLatency` field** in `ProcessShortInfo` for per-process latency snapshots
 - **`Node.ProcessRangeShortInfo()`** for efficient iteration over all processes with their latency data

-Without the tag, `Latency()` returns -1 (disabled) and there is zero runtime overhead -- no timestamps are recorded, no atomic operations are added to the message path.
+Without the tag, `Latency()` returns -1 (disabled) and there is zero runtime overhead: no timestamps are recorded, no atomic operations are added to the message path.

 The overhead with the tag enabled is approximately 10-25% on micro-benchmarks (LOCAL 1-1 scenario with a single producer and consumer exchanging messages).
 In real applications with many processes, the overhead is lower because the cost is amortized across concurrent operations.

 Latency measurement answers the question "how long has the oldest message been sitting in this process's mailbox?"
-A high value means the process is not keeping up with incoming messages -- it is either overloaded, stuck in a long-running callback, or blocked.
+A high value means the process is not keeping up with incoming messages: it is either overloaded, stuck in a long-running callback, or blocked.
 This is particularly useful for:

 - Identifying backpressure in actor pipelines
 - Detecting stuck processes before they cause cascading failures